 God is right about this subject.
 In Proverbs 3:5-8 God says, “Trust in the LORD with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight.
 Do not be wise in your own eyes; fear the LORD and turn away from evil.
 This will bring healing to your body and refreshment to your bones.

-The Reason Collection will be out soon.
-It’s over 1,000 pages, a five-book set containing two reference texts.
+Real Faith & Reason Library will be out soon.
+It’s a six-book set containing two reference texts.
 Real Reality, Inc. will be offering the ebook version for free.
 This is the kind of book you want to keep in your library for future reference.
 We also plan an audiobook, and we’re going to try to make that free as well.